cyberelectronics/powdivert/README.md

 >Grid A/B/C  kW = power injection (Green) / consumption (Red) on each phase
 >Grid A/B/C   V = Grid Voltage on each phase

+----- Software -----

+No WebUI, so you need to compile the project in Arduino, with your settings.
+Search for "Config" part in the sourcecode.

+A preconfigured, portable Arduino package, can be downloaded from here = https://drive.google.com/file/d/1l2-xdqns-cGS3Vl_VYF_oUsG2-rnJhcs/view?usp=sharing

+----- Hardware -----

 Main Components: